Samkth123/KTH-md/Growth/Session 3/What is a pivot.md

 The type of strategic change firms chose depended on the favorability of the new information that triggered decision-making.
-Strategic exits were triggered only by problems while strategic additions were triggered only by opportunities.
+- Strategic exits were triggered only by problems while
+- Strategic additions were triggered only by opportunities.